Here are the 5 things you should be doing to keep your Lilly Pilly hedge healthy from psyllid & thrip infestations

 2 / Feed

 We've had good feedback from our client Jackie who also uses Kiwicare's Insect Hit Granules applied to the soil every 2 - 3 months.
-We would also recommend feeding with sheep pellets or a liquid feed of Seasol.
+We would also recommend feeding with sheep pellets and a general fertiliser every 6 months (don't use sheep pellets if you have dogs!).
+A monthly liquid feed of Seasol would be good too.

 3 / Spray in Spring - Aquaticus Glow